layne74/SnakeGame/README.md

 ## Installation

-Download/clone the zip file and open the index.html.
+Download/clone the zip file and open the index.html in a browser of your choice.

 If you feel that is too much effort, fair enough, you can play it [here](https://snake-game-ashen.vercel.app/) on Vercel.